zy0920/FC_Net/README.md

 [GitHub](https://github.com/zy0920/FC_Net)

-This project provides an implementation for "[基于DeFCN的贝类目标检测方法研究]" on PyTorch.
+This project provides an implementation for "FC_Net" on PyTorch.

 Experiments in the paper were conducted on the internal framework, thus we reimplement them on [cvpods](https://github.com/Megvii-BaseDetection/cvpods) and report details as below.